hackersanddesigners/HDSA2015/Draft.markdown

 - quantified labor in the context of mass production and automation

 - The future of algortihmic work and life
-- „What is the point of all this talk?“— on learning by doing?
+- "What is the point of all this talk?" — on learning by doing?
 > using the lecture to learn and reflect on H&D as a non-profit initiative

 - what spaces can be shaped by the interaction between digital technology and creative practice?